the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab0.2_ballpit/_index.md

 {{< figure src="images/courses/cs10/unit00/lab0.2-00.gif" width="50%" >}}

-In the Ballpit, notice all three of the balls has a different size, stays the same size the whole time, and bounces off the walls.
+In the Ballpit, notice each ball has a different size, stays the same size the whole time, and bounces off the walls.

 {{< code-action >}} **Let's delve into the code.** Start by looking at `ballpit.py`
 ```shell